 Boudhanath Travel Guide

-Boudhanath Stupa has been enlisted as UNESCO World Heritage Site since 1979.
+Boudhanath Stupa has been enlisted as a UNESCO World Heritage Site since 1979.

 Boudhanath Temple